Effects of meditation: Emotion regulation and mindfulness

 Research shows meditation practices lead to greater emotional regulation abilities.
 Mindfulness can help people become more aware of thoughts in the present moment, and this increased self-awareness leads to better processing and control over one's responses to surroundings or circumstances.

-Positive effects of this heightened awareness include a greater sense of empathy for others, an increase in positive patterns of thinking, and a reduction in anxiety.
+Positive effects of this heightened awareness include a greater sense of empathy for others, increased positive thinking patterns, and reduced anxiety.
 Reductions in rumination also have been found following mindfulness meditation practice, contributing to the development of positive thinking and emotional well-being.

 Evidence of mindfulness and emotion regulation outcomes

 Emotional reactivity can be measured and reflected in brain regions related to the production of emotions.
-It can also be reflected in tests of attentional performance, indexed in poorer performance in attention related tasks.
+It can also be reflected in tests of attentional performance, indexed in poorer performance in attention-related tasks.
 The regulation of emotional reactivity as initiated by attentional control capacities can be taxing to performance, as attentional resources are limited.